Patrolling cop vs omniscient robber: Introduction

 Clarke et al.~\cite{Cl-et-al-2020} introduce and explore another variant of the cops and robber game, fundamentally departing from the classical model primarily through restrictions on the cops' information regarding the robber's location.
 Namely, in the classical game, both cops and the robber possess perfect information, always knowing each other's precise positions throughout the game.
-In contrast,~\cite{Cl-et-al-2020} delves into \emph{zero-visibility} and \emph{$\ell$-visibility} variants.
+In contrast, Clarke et al.~\cite{Cl-et-al-2020} delves into \emph{zero-visibility} (introduced and studied earlier under the name vertex-to-vertex search by Tošić~\cite{Tosic-1985}) and \emph{$\ell$-visibility} variants.
 In the zero-visibility game, the robber is completely invisible to the cops unless a cop lands on the same vertex.
-Then in the \emph{$\ell$-visibility game}, studied also in~\cite{bddgm} and~\cite{jones-kinn}, cops can only see the robber if the distance between them is at most a fixed parameter $\ell$, while the robber has perfect information about the cops' positions.
-This key modification allows for a new layer when designing cops' winning strategies, having them to maneuver to first see the robber (i.e., move within distance $\ell$), and only then can they progress to capture him.
-A crucial and counter-intuitive result of this limited visibility is that seeing the robber does not automatically imply his capture, which is a significant departure from the classical game's dynamics; for instance, on a $C_4$ cycle in the 1-visibility game, one cop can see the robber, but two are required for capture, and this can also be true even on cop-win graphs.
-Finally, a particularly interesting finding is that the difference between the number of cops required in the $\ell$-visibility game and the number needed in the classical game can be arbitrarily large, demonstrating how profoundly the visibility constraint can increase the resources necessary for success.
+Then in the \emph{$\ell$-visibility game}, studied also by Ba\v{s}i\'c et al.~\cite{bddgm} and Jones and Kinnersley~\cite{jones-kinn}, cops can only see the robber if the distance between them is at most a fixed parameter $\ell$, while the robber has perfect information about the cops' positions.
+This key modification fundamentally fractures the mechanics of the traditional game, inherently splitting the pursuers' objective into two conceptually distinct, resource-competing phases: an initial search phase dedicated to locating the target, followed by a tactical pursuit phase aimed at final interception.
+This new layer requires cops to maneuver to first \emph{see} the robber (i.e., move within distance $\ell$), and only then can they progress to capture him, with $c_\ell(G)$ denoting the smallest number of cops to catch the robber in this setting.
+If the goal of the cops is just to see the robber, then $c'_\ell(G)$ denotes the smallest number of cops to accomplish that.

-A watchman's walk of a graph $G$ is any minimum closed dominating walk of a single watchman traversing $G$; in other words, any minimum closed walk such that every vertex is either visited or seen from a visited neighbor.
-The watchman’s walk was introduced by Hartnell, Rall, and Whitehead in 1998~\cite{HaRa-98}.